ballerina-platform/module-ballerinax-paypal.subscriptions/ballerina/tests/README.md

 ## Prerequisites

 To run the tests for this PayPal Subscriptions Ballerina connector, you need:
 - A PayPal developer account with sandbox credentials (Client ID and Client Secret).
+See the [Setup Guide](../README.md#setup-guide) in the main `README.md` for instructions.
-- (Optional) An activated subscription ID for certain live tests.
+- (Optional) An activated subscription ID for `live_active_subscription_tests`.
+See [docs/ActivateSubscription.md](docs/ActivateSubscription.md) for activation steps.

 For more information on obtaining credentials, refer to the [PayPal Developer Documentation](https://developer.paypal.com/api/rest/).